cunla/fakeredis-py/docs/redis-stack.md

 ## Bloom filter support

-Bloom filters are a probabilistic data structure that checks for presence of an element in a set.
+Bloom filters are a probabilistic data structure that checks for the presence of an element in a set.

 Instead of storing all the elements in the set, Bloom Filters store only the elements' hashed representation, thus sacrificing some precision.
 The trade-off is that Bloom Filters are very space-efficient and fast.

-You can get a false positive result, but never a false negative. i.e., if the bloom filter says that an element is not in the set, then it is definitely not in the set.
+You can get a false positive result, but never a false negative, i.e., if the bloom filter says that an element is not in the set, then it is definitely not in the set.
 If the bloom filter says that an element is in the set, then it is most likely in the set, but it is not guaranteed.

-Currently, RedisBloom module bloom filter commands are fully implemented using [pybloom-live][5] ( see [supported commands][6]).
+Currently, RedisBloom module bloom filter commands are fully implemented using [pybloom-live][5]( see [supported commands][6]).

 You can install it using `pip install 'fakeredis[bf]'`.